 - People with hunchback must try this asana daily for best results.

-People with frozen shoulder or major shoulder joint surgery should avoid this asana.
+People with a frozen shoulder or major shoulder joint surgery should not practise this asana.
 You can try these yoga poses to strengthen your shoulders after the experts advice.